 - Can the machine create a buttonhole by itself in a one-step process, or in 4 steps?

-- Does it have an automatic thread cutter, or do you have to engage in this tedious task yourself?
+- Does it have an automatic thread cutter (check here what this means), or do you have to engage in this tedious task yourself?

 - Does the full package come with some kind of instructional video, or has the machine received enough positive ratings to have a wide presence on video platforms like Youtube?
 This could definitely shorten your learning curve!

 - What kind of bobbin loading system does it have?
 Bobbin mechanisms generally come in two types – front and top.
 The top loading system is the one to look for if you want to experience the easiest bobbin loading, and if you want to have the least amount of jams.
 Another convenience regarding the bobbin system is the casing transparency, so you can easily see how much thread you have remaining.

 So far, you may have noticed that we mentioned presser feet several times.
 They are obviously quite important in order to fully utilize your first sewing machine, give you greater flexibility, and increase your productivity.
 It is rare to see even a super basic sewing machine model that comes with less than 5 presser feet, of which you can consider 4 to be most important ones: zipper, general all-purpose, buttonhole, and blind-hem.

 They are self-explanatory, and you can always purchase a separate foot presser if it doesn’t come with the new sewing machine.
 If you intend to work with heavy materials consider the ‘walking foot’, for feeding the fabric smoothly.
 Likewise, you have satin stitch foot for feeding dense satin.